timcowlishaw/blog/_posts/2015-07-22-weeknotes.md

 ![](https://igcdn-photos-b-a.akamaihd.net/hphotos-ak-xaf1/t51.2885-15/11352288_950985818276449_748165880_n.jpg)

-I did find the time to read Don Norman's "The Design of Everyday things" while I was away though, which was a really useful introduction to the psychology of interaction, and refresher of some basics of interaction design, and the human-centred design process.
+I did find the time to read Don Norman's "[The Design of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things)" while
+I was away though, which was a really useful introduction to the psychology of interaction, and refresher of some basics of interaction design, and the human-centred design process.
 At times I felt that he places a little too much